dmpop/girasole/README.md

-# Memories
+# Girasole

-Memories is a simple PHP-based application that can find and show photos you took on today's date in the past.
+Girasole is a simple PHP-based application that can find and show photos you took on today's date in the past.

 ## Dependencies